fabkrum/web-performance-resources/crux-page-data.md

 * You get the 75 percentile of the last 28 days for each Core Web Vital.
 * The CrUX API is updated daily between 8 am and 10 am (GMT).
-* The Google Search Console works with the same data but needs more time to process the data.

 More info:
 * [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report)